 Symptom 4: Skin rash

-Skin rashes can occur early or late in the course of HIV seroconversion.
-In some cases the rash can appear similar to boils with itchy, pink breakouts.
+Skin rashes can occur early or late in the course of HIV seroconversion and can last between two and three weeks.
+The rash may start as feeling non-itchy, but in some cases, can appear similar to boils with itchy, pink breakouts.

 Symptom 5: Nausea, vomiting and diarrhoea